 While many urine pregnancy tests boast they can predict pregnancy 6 days before a missed period, this is arguably inaccurate.

-On average, you can get a positive pregnancy test, albeit often faint and with an early result test, 2 days after implantation.
-Now, implantation can occur 6 to 12 days after ovulation, but in most cases, it’s about 10 days.
+Now, implantation can occur 6 to 12 days after ovulation, but in most cases, it’s 8 to 10 days.

 So, let’s assume a few scenarios with a 28-day cycle placing ovulation and sex at mid-cycle or cycle day (CD) 14.

-Fastest timeline: (DPO 8) (which is quite rare) implantation occurs on CD 20, a test would likely be faintly positive on CD 22 or 6 days before a missed period.
+Fastest timeline: (DPO 9) (which is quite rare) Implantation occurs on CD 20.
+You might be able to get a faint positive on CD 23 or 5 days before a missed period.

-More likely timeline (DPO 12): implantation occurs on CD 24, a test would likely be faintly positive on CD 26, or 2 days before a missed period.
+More likely timeline (DPO 12): Implantation occurs on CD 23.
+A test might show faintly positive on CD 26 or 2 days before a missed period.

-But at the slow end of the spectrum (DPO 14), implantation occurs on CD 26, a positive is possible on the day of a missed period.
+But at the slow end of the spectrum (DPO 14): Implantation occurs on CD 26.
+A positive is possible the day after a missed period.